zilliztech/zdoc/versioned_docs/version-byoc/tutorials/data/schema-data-fields/schema-design-hands-on.md

 - To retrieve the image thumbnail bytes and render it on the search result page, the image url is also stored.
 Similarly, for the summary text and title.
 (Alternatively, we could store the raw text and image file data as scalar fields if required.)

 - To improve the search result on the summary text, we design a hybrid search approach.
 For one retrieval path, we use regular embedding model to generate dense vector from the text, such as OpenAI's `text-embedding-3-large` or the open-source `bge-large-en-v1.5`.
 These models are good at representing the overall semantic of the text.
 The other path is to use sparse embedding models such as BM25 or SPLADE to generate a sparse vector, resembling the full-text search which is good at grasping the details and individual concepts in the text.
-Milvus supports using both in the same data collection thanks to its multi-vector feature.
+Zilliz Cloud supports using both in the same data collection thanks to its multi-vector feature.
 The search on multiple vectors can be done in a single `hybrid_search()` operation.

-- Finally, we also need an ID field to identify each individual news page, formally referred to as an "entity" in Milvus terminology.
+- Finally, we also need an ID field to identify each individual news page, formally referred to as an "entity" in Zilliz Cloud terminology.
 This field is used as the primary key (or "pk" for short).

 <table>
    <tr>